lionelhasan2/Animal-Classification-/README.md

 python3 main.py
 ```

+- after training each model, there will be a confusion matrix graph that is generated.
+You will need to close that confusion matrix plot for the program to continue.

 ## Results
 - This script trains and evaluates both the **VGG** and **AlexNet** models using the **Animals-10** dataset.
 - After training, it generates visualizations including: